-GPS 989: Philosophy and Practice of University Teaching is a two-term course (Tuesdays 2:00-4:30pm) for graduate students and post-doctoral fellows who are currently teaching, have some previous teaching experience (teaching assistant, marking, grading, sessional lecturing, etc), or who have completed GSR 979: Introductory Instructional Skills.
+GPS 989: Philosophy and Practice of University Teaching is a two-term course (Tuesdays 2:00-4:30pm) for graduate students and post-doctoral fellows who are currently teaching, or who have some previous teaching experience (teaching assistant, marking, grading, sessional lecturing, etc).

 Many of our alumni report that what they actually learn in the GPS 989 course is unexpected: leadership skills such as building rapport, leading teams and many others.
 So whether or not you want to become a professor, GPS 989 will teach you the skills you need to be a leader, no matter what you do.

 GPS 989 will challenge you to discover or to become more deeply aware of your personal philosophy, approach, and style as a teacher.
 It will focus on the best practices of university teaching, the basics of various instructional techniques, and assessment and evaluation methods across the disciplines.

 One of the most important goals of this course is to challenge you to become aware of how and why you are teaching as much as what you are teaching.
 While an emphasis is placed on learning practical skills such as planning and delivering a lecture, generating sound assignments and exams, and grading fairly and efficiently, you should know by the end of this course that teaching tools are difficult to apply effectively without an understanding of why you personally use them.

 Learning Outcomes and Approach